YueLi1996/Habits-Tracker/README.md

 **Required Must-have Stories**

-*[x] User has their own account which tracks their habits *[] User can create new habits, a task item they wish to complete on a set schedule *[x] User can view all previously created habits
+-[x] User has their own account which tracks their habits -[] User can create new habits, a task item they wish to complete on a set schedule -[x] User can view all previously created habits
-*[] User can confirm they completed a habit for the day *[] Settings (Accesibility, Notification, General, etc.)
+-[] User can confirm they completed a habit for the day -[] Settings (Accesibility, Notification, General, etc.)

 **Optional Nice-to-have Stories**

-* User can look at a visualization dashboard for each habit
-* User can see a calendar of previously completed habits
-* User can opt-in to receive notification to complete a habit
+-[] User can look at a visualization dashboard for each habit -[] User can see a calendar of previously completed habits -[] User can opt-in to receive notification to complete a habit

 ### 2. Screen Archetypes